deanhiller/webpieces/README.md

  * embeddablehttpproxy - build on http-frontend and http client

 TODO:
+* get working in intellij
+* test on other mac computer releasing project and signing issue
+* test and figure out multiple example projects with secure cookie.
 * implement Upgrade-Insecure-Requests where if server has SSL enabled, we redirect all pages to ssl
 * implement error, errorClass, errors, ifError, ifErrors, jsAction, jsRoute, option, select,
 * catch-all route with POST as in /{controller}/{action}   {controller}.post{action}